dusanrsc/JavaScript-Dice/README.md

-# JavaScript_Dice program marks my beginning of learning Javascript.
+# JavaScript-Dice program marks my beginning of learning Javascript.
 # Started to learning JavaScript on 04/16/2024.

 # Screenshot Examples: